 This table displays the school's statewide and similar schools API ranks.
 The statewide API rank ranges from 1 to 10.
 A statewide rank of 1 means that the school has an API score in the lowest 10 percent of all schools in the state, while a statewide rank of 10 means that the school has an API score in the highest 10 percent of all schools in the state.
 The similar schools API rank reflects how a school compares to 100 statistically matched "similar schools."
-A similar schools rank of 1 means that the school's academic performance is comparable to the lowest performing 10 schools of the 100 similar schools, while a similar schools rank of 10 means that the school's academic performance is better than at least 90 of the 100 similar schools.
+A similar schools rank of 1 means that the school's academic performance is comparable to the lowest performing 10 schools of the 100 similar schools, while a similar schools rank of 10 means that the school rank of 10 means that the school's academic performance is better than at least 90 of the 100 similar schools.

-API Rank 2007 2008 2009
+API Rank 2008 2009 2010

-Statewide 8 8 7
+Statewide 8 7 7

-Similar Schools 4 3 3
+Similar Schools 3 3 1

-Academic Performance Index Growth by Student Group - Three-Year Comparison
+API Performance Index Growth by Student Group - Three-Year Comparison

-This table displays by student group the actual API changes in points added or lost for the past three years.
+This table displays by student group the actual API changes in points added or lost for the past three years, and the most recent API score.
+Note: "N/A" means that the student group is not numerically significant.